top of page

 We guessed low; the answer was about $96 for that single booking.

-I walked out thinking: with charges like that, why wouldn’t airlines build their own distribution systems?
+I walked out thinking: with charges like that, why wouldn’t airlines build their own distribution systems? at the end of this article I tried to clearly respond to the most frequently asked questions about NDC these days.

 NDC’s Promise vs. the Plumbing